achannarasappa/distillery/README.md

     * `-o table=true` - Display detailed entities and properties
     * `-o table_item_count=10` - Number of items to display in the table of entities.
     * `-o item_max_length=50` - Number of characters after which to truncate an entity's property
-    * `-o item_format=false` - Apply the model's `format` function to the entities, by default, the raw data returned without any custom formatting will be returned
+    * `-o item_transform=false` - Apply the model's `transform` function to the entities, by default, the raw data returned without any custom transformation will be returned

 #### parameter
 Set any parameters defined in the still's `exchange.request.query`, `exchange.request.headers`, or `exchange.request.form` section that would be normally set in the `.distill` method of the programmatic API.
 Parameters should follow the format of `-p <name>=<value>`